 A background in basic biotechnology and laboratory science will lead to the performance and practice of advanced techniques including analysis of human genes, identification of genetic elements in commercial foods containing genetically modified organisms (GMOs), transformation of an organism with a new DNA element, using antibodies in identification of a foreign protein or organism.
 Students will perform techniques involved in modern forensic analysis such as restriction analysis and PCR which are often used on crime scene samples.
 Students will learn how to read and understand the new molecular genetic data often found in patient diagnoses of cancer and genetic diseases.
 The breakdown of oil by bacteria will be performed, a technique that is often used to clean the environment in oil spills.

-BTNL 1120 – Biotechnology & Laboratory Science of Microorganisms
+BTNL 1120 – Biotechnology & Laboratory Science of Agriculture and Aquaculture

 4 credits | Prerequisites: BTNL 1110 or BIOL 1101